adonismendozaperez/100DaysOfCode-2018/diary.md

 ### R1D53
 tonight I continued working with the project Markdown Previewer, and have a litle error to convert to MD to HTML, I Instance in my JS file the marked.parser key, and it does not work.

+### R1D54
+I continued working with the project Markdown Previewer.

+### R1D55
+I continued working with the project Markdown Previewer and I just need to fix the design and three user stories.